Circumcision: Basic Facts

 Other options for circumcision outside the hospital include having the procedure performed by a Jewish Mohel, pediatrician, or pediatric urologist.

-Here are two video examples of routine circumcisions.
+Here is a video example of routine circumcision.
 By their nature, they are graphic:

 How Many Babies are Circumcised?